ogondacadaraa/Kubitv2/README.md

 └── README.md                 # This file
 ```

-## ✅ Optimization Notes

-This project has been specifically optimized to:
-- **Eliminate Runtime Warnings**: No legacy ADC or I2S driver warnings
-- **Clean Boot Sequence**: Minimal startup messages
-- **Efficient Memory Usage**: Optimized for ESP32 constraints
-- **Modular Design**: Easy to extend and modify

 ### Removed Components
 To eliminate deprecation warnings, the following components were removed:
 - Infrared sensors and line following